mikeslattery/tunic/README.md

 See the [TODO](doc/TODO.md) for ideas for future versions.

+### Requirements

+* Windows 10, 64 bit
+* Single drive hosting the C: volume
+* UEFI  (supports secure boot)
+* At least 4 GB RAM
+* At least 15 GB of free disk space on C:
+* Administrator user permissions
+* Internet access
+* AC Wall Power

 ### Limitations

 * Currently, Tunic only installs official flavors of Ubuntu and Linux Mint.
-* We are working on testing Windows 7 and 8, MBR, and support for other Debian/Ubuntu based Linux distros.
+* We are working on Windows 7 and 8, MBR, and support for other Debian/Ubuntu based Linux distros.
 * Error handling needs improvement.
+* Due to the nature of what Tunic does, it may show up as a false positive on some malware scans.

 ### More information